-Ravi’s research interests are at the intersections of operations/supply chain decisions and environmental sustainability, with recent interests in human/societal sustainability and healthcare operations.
-His research interfaces operations/supply chain management with public policy, strategy, marketing, and industrial ecology, and spans three categories: (1) strategic responses to environmental legislation in supply chains; (2) closed-loop supply chain management; and (3) market value and effectiveness of corporate sustainability efforts.
-Ravi’s research has been published in Journal of Industrial Ecology, Journal of Operations Management, Production and Operations Management, and Manufacturing and Service Operations Management, and has been cited in Bloomberg Business Week, Forbes, Reuters, and Yahoo Finance, among others.
+Ravi’s research focuses on environmental and social sustainability and interfaces operations and supply chain management with a range of disciplines, including public policy, industrial ecology, strategy, organizational behavior, and marketing.
+Ravi’s published research predominantly spans three categories: (i) environmental sustainability in firms and supply chains; (ii) value and effectiveness of corporate sustainability efforts; and, (iii) transparency and disclosure.
+More recently, he has extended his research along themes centered on socioeconomic impact.
+Ravi’s research has been published in Journal of Industrial Ecology, Journal of Operations Management, Production and Operations Management, and Manufacturing and Service Operations Management, and has been cited in Bloomberg Businessweek, Forbes, Reuters, and Yahoo Finance, among others.

 Ravi holds a PhD in Operations and Management Science (Ross School of Business) and an MS in Industrial and Operations Engineering from the University of Michigan – Ann Arbor, a Master of Management degree from the Indian Institute of Technology Mumbai (India), and a Bachelor’s degree in Mechanical Engineering from BITS Pilani (India).